thanhtutdt96/aspire-ui-test/README.md

 ## Overview

-This project was using Vue 3, developed with Bulma CSS.
+This project was using Vue 3, developed with [Bulma CSS](https://bulma.io/) and [Vue Unicons](https://antonreshetov.github.io/vue-unicons/).

 The hosted version is available at:
 * https://aspire-2021-ui.herokuapp.com/ (For UI)